SWOT analysis gives you everything you need to build a great battlecard.

 Why SWOT analysis is great for building battlecards

 SWOT analysis is such a powerful tool because almost everyone already knows what it is, and those that don’t can be brought up to speed in a matter of minutes.
-Not only does SWOT give you a filter for your data and intel, helping you pull more meaning out of it, but it gives you a framework for sharing that meaning with other folks around the company.
+Not only does SWOT analysis benefit you by giving you a filter for your data and intel, helping you pull more meaning out of it.
+It also gives you a framework for sharing that meaning with other folks around the company.

 SWOT also gives you a kick-off point for how you’ll handle a competitor.
 I’ll often turn to one when a new competitor enters the market, because there’s so much you need to learn right away.
 You take those findings and build them into your messaging and into your battlecards to position yourself in the strongest possible light for customers.

 If you’ve ever looked at a battlecard, you know there’s usually a section on your competitor’s strengths (or at least what we consider the competitor’s strengths to be).
 There’ll be a weaknesses part, too.
 We call these “kill points”, or “quick dismisses”, but this is intel that comes from the SWOT analysis as well.